chstaerk/MAdaSub/README.md

 from https://wol-prod-cdn.literatumonline.com/pb-assets/hub-assets/rss/Datasets/Vol_77_2015-1521879345620.zip
 and extract the files `Xgene.txt`, `gene_id.txt` and `Y3.txt` from the zip file `77-5.Song.zip` to the subfolder `Files`.

-Please note that the computation time for the full simulation study is quite long (considering 100 simulated datasets for each setting and considering the g-prior using the function `zlm` from the R-package `BMS`, not optimized for computational speed).
+Please note that the computation times for the full simulation studies are quite long (considering 200 simulation replicates for each setting).
 To obtain faster results, you also have the option to choose a lower number of simulated data examples.
 For the real data applications you also have the option to choose a smaller number of iterations as well as a smaller numbers of rounds and chains for the parallel MAdaSub algorithm.